 As a result of these agreements, the Group will be able to provide more fixed and mobile services through its own networks, which will enhance flexibility in cost management and improve the quality of the service offered to customers.

-Additionally, at 31 December 2021 this heading also includes Euro 17,316 thousand relating to the IRU received from the InfraCo in order to fulfil its commitments with other telecommunications operators (see notes 6 and 20).
+Additionally, at 31 December 2022 this heading also includes 16,450 thousand (Euro 17,316 thousand in 2021) relating to the IRU received from the InfraCo in 2021 in order to fulfil its commitments with other telecommunications operators.